digital-asset/daml/language-support/ts/codegen/README.md

 ```

 Note that pure methods of the interface are omitted since they are not serializable.
 The following
-is a template implementing the `Asset` interface.
+is a template implementing the `Asset` interface and a `Other` interface.

 ```haskell
 template Iou